v5ma/selfawarenetworks/raynote12.md

 ## 3. Core Mechanic: Phase-Wave Dissipation Yields Awareness

-Putting it all together, here is the core mechanism of how an oscillating group of neurons becomes aware of an incoming signal under the 'New (Fourth or Fifth?)
-Law of Thermodynamics' framework:
+Putting it all together, here is the core mechanism of how an oscillating group of neurons becomes aware of an incoming signal under ***Micah's New Law of Thermal Dynamics*** framework:

 Equilibrium Baseline: The tonic oscillating group is in a relatively stable synchronous state.